AUAUST/tools-indesign-bundler/README.md

-###### AUAUST TOOLS — InDesign — Scripts
+###### AUAUST TOOLS — InDesign — Bundler

 ## About

-This repository contains various scripts that help automate InDesign processes.
-It uses Adobe's UXP scripting and .idjs files.
-Since UXP is a subset of JavaScript that doesn't support any kind of script importing (no library, no import, no require()), a bundler has also been created for this purpose.
+Since UXP is a subset of JavaScript that doesn't support any kind of script importing (no library, no import, no require()), a bundler has been created for this purpose.
 It basically concatenates files together in a very simple way using a declarative syntax inside comments.
-Explanation on how to use them available below.
+Explanation on how to use it available below.

 ## Directory structure